enginecommerce/engine-flight-manual/people/work_hours.md

 ## Focus when it is needed.
 Be present when answering a request

-If you're busy with something important, just respond when you're able; and if it's night, feel free to respond the next day.
+If you're busy with something important, just respond when you're able; if it is night, feel free to respond the next day.